arnewohletz/AllMyNotes/source/tutorial/python/install/pyenv.rst

 ******
 Before installing any `CPython <https://en.wikipedia.org/wiki/CPython>`_ version, you will need to install a newer version of Tcl/Tk on your system.
-As `mentioned on python.org`_, macOS as of now does not provide a safe and recent version of the GUI framework.
-Since *pyenv* builds Python distributions from source and does not include a later version of Tcl/Tk with it, as the regular installers from python.org do, it uses the preinstalled version from the OS.
+As `mentioned on python.org`_, macOS as of now does not provide a safe and recent version of the GUI framework (as of now macOS 12 still uses version 8.5.9).
+Since *pyenv* builds Python distributions from source and does not include a recent version of Tcl/Tk with it, as the regular installers from python.org do, it uses the preinstalled version from the OS by default.

 First install the latest Tcl/Tk version: